hanrichard/Notebook/aws/aws learning doc/cloudwatchtrail.md

  - Configuring security (for example, IAM AttachRolePolicy API operations)
  - Registering devices (for example, Amazon EC2 CreateDefaultVpc API operations).
 Therefore, to log data about access to the S3 objects the solutions architect should log read and write data events.

+- You can enable access logs on the ALB and this will provide the information required including requester, IP, and request type.
+Access logs are not enabled by default.
+You can optionally store and retain the log files on S3.